Coastal Wetland and Seagrass Accounting

 1. Outcome

-This Circular connects upward to several policy and indicator circulars.
-TG-2.8 Climate Change Indicators draws on the blue carbon sequestration rates and carbon stock measures compiled here for SDG 13 (Climate Action) and UNFCCC reporting.
-TG-2.9 Disaster Risk Indicators uses the coastal protection service measurements from Section 3.4 to assess coastal vulnerability and the protective value of natural infrastructure.
-TG-1.8 OA and Project-Level Finance demonstrates how the carbon accounts and ecosystem service valuations compiled under this Circular support blue bonds, debt-for-nature swaps, and payments for ecosystem services mechanisms.
-These linkages ensure that the accounts compiled following this Circular feed directly into the policy and finance applications for which they are intended.
+This Circular connects to TG-2.8 Climate Change Indicators, which draws on blue carbon sequestration rates compiled here; TG-2.9 Disaster Risk Indicators, which uses coastal protection measurements from Section 3.4; and TG-1.8 OA and Project-Level Finance, which applies carbon accounts and service valuations to blue bonds, debt-for-nature swaps, and payments for ecosystem services.

-This Circular is one of three thematic ecosystem circulars--alongside TG-6.1 Coral Reef Accounting and TG-6.3 Seagrass Ecosystem Accounting--that apply the methodological foundations from TG-3.1 Asset Accounts and TG-4.1 Ecosystem Extent to specific coastal and marine ecosystem types.
-The three circulars share a consistent structure covering extent, condition, ecosystem services, and valuation, enabling cross-ecosystem comparison and aggregation within national ocean accounts.
-Together they provide the ecosystem-level detail that feeds into TG-6.5 Integrated Coastal Zone Accounts and TG-6.6 Marine Spatial Planning Accounts, which synthesize ecosystem information for spatial planning and policy applications.
+This Circular is one of three thematic ecosystem circulars--alongside TG-6.1 Coral Reef Accounting and TG-6.3 Seagrass Ecosystem Accounting--that apply the methodological foundations from TG-3.1 Asset Accounts and TG-4.1 Ecosystem Extent to specific coastal ecosystem types.
+Together they feed into TG-6.5 Pelagic and Open Ocean Accounting and TG-6.6 Deep Sea and ABNJ Accounting.

 2. Requirements